Midatech Pharma PLC Announces - GuruFocus.com

 Forward-Looking Statements

-Certain statements in this announcement may constitute "forward-looking statements" within the meaning of legislation in the United Kingdom and/or the United States Private Securities Litigation Reform Act.
-All statements contained in this announcement that do not relate to matters of historical fact should be considered forward-looking statements.
+Certain statements in this announcement may constitute "forward-looking statements" within the meaning of legislation in the United Kingdom and/or United States Private Securities Litigation Reform Act.
+All statements contained in this press release that do not relate to matters of historical fact should be considered forward-looking statements.

-In certain cases, forward-looking statements can be identified by the use of words such as "plans", "expects" or "does not anticipate", or "believes", or variations of such words and phrases or statements that certain actions, events or results "may", "could", "would", "might" or "will be taken", "occur" or "be achieved".
-In particular, this news release contains forward-looking information pertaining to the following: statements regarding the proposed acquisition of Bioasis (the "Acquisition") and the equity raise, including with respect to the benefits of the Acquisition and the equity raise and expectations regarding the combined company (including its drug delivery technologies and their progress towards approval and commercialization, its market presence and financial condition); the timing of key Acquisition and equity raise milestones and closing; the ability of Midatech and Bioasis to satisfy the conditions to and to complete the Acquisition and the equity raise; the expectations regarding the impact of the Acquisition on Midatech and Bioasis; and the impact of the failure to approve the proposals at the General Meeting.
-Forward-looking statements and information are subject to various known and unknown risks and uncertainties, many of which are beyond the ability of Midatech to control or predict, that may cause their actual results, performance or achievements to be materially different from those expressed or implied thereby, and are developed based on assumptions about such risks, uncertainties and other factors set out herein.

 This information is provided by RNS, the news service of the London Stock Exchange.
 RNS is approved by the Financial Conduct Authority to act as a Primary Information Provider in the United Kingdom.
 Terms and conditions relating to the use and distribution of this information may apply.
 For further information, please contact [email protected] or visit www.rns.com.